lealcastillo1996/lealcastillo1996/README.md

 Applied Data Science MSc
 ------------------------

 I am an engineer⚙️ and aspiring data scientist 🧑🏻‍🔬.
-I decided to pursue a master's degree in Applied Data Science because I am fascinated by the diverse ways it can be applied to inform decision-making in various industries, and improve people's lives.
+I decided to pursue a master's degree in Applied Data Science in the Netherlands because I am fascinated by the diverse ways it can be applied to inform decision-making in various industries, and improve people's lives.
 I am seeking to combine my technical and analytical skills to excel in the wonderful field of Data Science.

 * 🌍  I'm based in Netherlands
 * 🖥️  See my portfolio at [Github](http://https://github.com/lealcastillo1996?tab=repositories)